aleduenas/mitre-LUT/README.md

 # Snort Rules and MITRE ATT&CK Framework Correlation

-This Python script analyzes Snort rules and correlates the most frequent terms found in those rules with techniques described in the MITRE ATT&CK framework.
+This Python notebook analyzes Snort rules and correlates the most frequent terms found in those rules with techniques described in the MITRE ATT&CK framework.
 The correlation is based on the presence of the term in the description of the MITRE technique.

 ## How it works